 - Calculate the defense between your desired pool temperature and the coldest air temperature.
 For instance, a desired temperature of 80F with a current temperature of 60F has a 20F difference.

-Where you reside may be the decisive factor regardless of the size and kind of pool you have or the way you utilize it.
+Where you reside may be the decisive factor regardless of the size and kind of pool you have or how you utilize it.

 For warm areas